Why centralized financial data improves multi-entity accounting

 - Real-time consolidated reporting with transaction-level drill-down

-Evaluating single-database solutions
+Evaluating centralized financial management solutions

 What to prioritize